Automattic/XCUITestHelpers/README.md

-# SwiftUITestsHelpers
+# XCTest UI Tests Helpers

-A description of this package.
+A collection of helper methods to make writing UI tests easier.